-When it comes to quoting, redundancy is the root of all evil.
+When it comes to quoting, redundancy is the root of all evil and not looking at past quotes can be a fatal mistake.
 Getting a quote out as quickly as possible is critical to winning the job, so as an estimator, time is simply not something you can afford to waste; in fact, in a recent part buyer survey report, only 6% of respondents said they were willing to wait longer than 3 days for a quote.
 Our first 3 posts in this series provide even more reason to prioritize efficiency (start back at fatal mistake #1 here).

 But without the right systems in place, building a quote can quickly become a lengthy and arduous task.
 Using a combination of pen and paper, Excel, and an ERP system leaves information scattered and makes you likely to miss important contextual information when creating a quote.
 This also makes it difficult to search for part information or understand when you are quoting a repeat part vs. a new one.

 Without this information clear, it’s inevitable that you’ll waste time completing all of the analysis and due diligence needed for a never-before-seen request – when in actuality, many quote requests are for parts that are similar, if not identical, to ones that have been quoted in the past.
 This is why it’s important to reference past quotes.